Last updated on May 5th, 2021 at 01:12 pm

 Touring Fort Zachary Taylor

-You can tour Fort Zach on your own with an informative free brochure or take a daily free guided tour at noon.
+You can tour Fort Zach on your own with an informative free brochure or take a daily free guided tour at 11 a.m.
 I recommend the tour: Our guide, a knowledgeable ranger, told the history as a series of interesting stories.

 With hurricanes, disease and the need to ship in bricks and granite from New York, this fort took 21 years to build.
 Even though not complete during the Civil War, it was held by Union forces, a key tool in enforcing the blockade that prevented supplies from reaching Confederate ports.

 While the fort had plenty of guns – 165 – they were never fired except for practice.
 The fort played an important role in World War I and II and again in the Cuban Missile Crisis in October 1962.